wet-boew/wet-boew-sharepoint/Themes/GCWU - SharePoint 2013/ReadMe.md

 4.a - If the folder exists, you're golden;

-4.b - If the folder is not there, go in the fridge, grab a beer and start back at step 1 again, you've done something wrong;
+4.b - If the folder is not there, go in the fridge, grab a beer and start back at step 1, you've done something wrong;

 HTML Master Page
 --------------------